 Fish Friendly Pumping Stations

 Laxton and Blacktoft are two villages set on the banks of the Ouse which flows into the Humber estuary near Goole.
-During the floods of 2007 both villages and surrounding arable land
+During the floods of 2007, both villages and surrounding arable land were badly affected.

-Improving the environment for people by protecting properties, arable land and infrastructure against flooding does not need to come at a cost of the environment.
-ACE have helped the OHDB achieve this by supplying flap valves with our unique re-set fish passage system.
+Improving the environment for people by protecting properties, arable land and infrastructure against flooding does not need to come at a cost to the environment.
+ACE has helped the OHDB achieve this by supplying flap valves with our unique re-set fish passage system.
 Enabling flood defence whilst not impairing fish passage.
-Our fish-friendly axial flow pumps ensure eels can be pumped from the drain into the Humber without being damaged.
+Our fish friendly axial flow pumps ensure eels can be pumped from the drain into the Humber without being damaged.

 At ACE we do not only solve one aspect of a problem we offer holistic sustainable solutions.
 What a great project and thanks to all involved with a special thanks to the Ouse and Humber Drainage Board and ESH Group!